 The available mains voltage of 400 V required the mounting of a current transformer to control the 120 V based heatings.
 As defined by the Trips engineering and production standards, the bus lines were consistently carried out with shielded plug-in connections to prevent impacts by external signals.

 In August 2012 an inspector of the end customer CAP passed the technical approval of the plant at Trips in attendance of the responsible KHD engineer.
 The inspector took a sight check as well as functional check under voltage.
-Subsequently the plant has been shipped from Hamburg to Chile where it will be commissioned till the end of 2013.
+Subsequently the plant has been shipped from Hamburg to Chile where it has been commissioned in the mid of 2013.

 TRIMOT MCC – Advantage overview